xtensor-stack/xtensor/docs/source/developer/concepts.rst

 strides and backstrides: ``shape_type`` and ``inner_shape_type``, ``strides_type`` and
 ``inner_strides_type``, and ``backstrides_type`` and ``inner_backstrides_type``.
 The distinction
-between ``inner_shape_type`` and ``shape_type`` was motivated by the xtensor-python wrapper around numpy data structures, where the inner shape type is a proxy on the shape section of the numpy arrayobject.
-It cannot have a value semantics on its own as it is bound to the entire numpy array.
+between ``inner_shape_type`` and ``shape_type`` was motivated by the xtensor-python wrapper around NumPy data structures, where the inner shape type is a proxy on the shape section of the NumPy arrayobject.
+It cannot have a value semantics on its own as it is bound to the entire NumPy array.

 ``xstrided_container`` inherits from ``xcontainer``; it represents a container that holds its shape and strides.
 It provides methods for reshaping the container: